 There was a steering wheel with weights attached to it (I fared a bit better on this one), a balance board to show the manoeuvrability of one’s arse (not so much on this one) and then the challenge I’d really been looking forward to.
 A race helmet, with a rather large weight hanging from it.

 On the right side of my head, I managed to hold it up for a minute and a half.
 And on the left side?
 Five seconds.
 Yeah, yeah.
 Laugh it up.
 Five seconds.
 Something in my neck went ping, my head dropped and I literally couldn’t move my head.
 Leone lasted four minutes.
-Johnny Herbert nearly pissed his pants when I told him I’d lasted five seconds.
+Johnny Herbert nearly wet himself when I told him I’d lasted five seconds.
 It doesn’t take much to make Johnny laugh, but I honestly thought he was going to collapse.

 My neck is about to let go with a worrying snap